kimptoc/wowactivityfeed/readme.txt

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
 - fb to twitter, ok?

-- performance, load/feed/all pages seem slow  - indexes?
+- performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?

 - number of registered, number in armory history
 - db stats/size